McKellar

 McKellar features high concentrations of family households, with a higher-than-average median household size

-Family households account for 79.4% of all households, including 35.7% composed of couples with children, 32.9% consisting of couples without children, and 10.7% being single parent families.
-Non-family households constitute the remaining 20.6%, with lone person households at 17.6% and group households comprising 2.9% of the total.
+Family households account for 79.4% of all households, including 35.7% couples with children, 32.9% couples without children, and 10.7% single parent families.
+Non-family households make up the remaining 20.6%, consisting of 17.6% lone person households and 2.9% group households.
 The median household size is 2.7 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households